Challenging the NLRB

 Jason Vazquez is a staff attorney at the International Brotherhood of Teamsters.
 He graduated from Harvard Law School in 2023.
 His writing on this blog reflects his personal views and should not be attributed to the IBT.

 Perhaps for these reasons, Trump and his corporate allies have so far displayed no discernible interest in disabling the NLRB.
 Still, such a strategy remains within the realm of possibility.
 Many of Trump’s most intimate advisers are staunchly committed to radically dismantling regulatory power in general and viscerally hostile to the Board in particular.
-And the move would not be entirely unprecedented: in 2017, Trump took similar action with respect to the Merit Services Protection Board, an agency designed to protect the federal civil service.
+And the move would not be entirely unprecedented; Trump took similar action during his first term with respect to the Merit Services Protection Board, an agency designed to protect the federal civil service.
 Ultimately, incapacitating the NLRB would merely represent an acceleration of the trend toward “structural deregulation” that scholars have identified with alarm in recent years, a strategy Trump embraced more aggressively than any of his predecessors.
 Perhaps, for better or worse, it is a reality for which the labor movement ought not find itself wholly unprepared.

 Daily News & Commentary